ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

-\begin{remark} \emph{Under Eq. \ref{eq:pos_neg}, a positive example $z_+^{(t)}$ can be interpreted as a guided response $z_y^{(t)}$ which \emph{increased} the probability of debate converging to the correct answer by at least $\varepsilon$, when compared with the natural response $z^{(t)}$.
-Similarly, a negative example $z_-^{(t)}$ is a guided response $z_{y!}^{(t)}$ which \emph{decreased} the probability of debate converging to the answer by at least $\varepsilon$.} \end{remark}
+if neither value is above the threshold, then the example is thrown out. \begin{remark} Under Eq. \ref{eq:pos_neg}, a positive example $z_+^{(t)}$ can be interpreted as a guided response $z_y^{(t)}$ which \emph{increased} the probability of deliberation converging to the correct answer by at least $\varepsilon$, when compared with the natural response $z^{(t)}$.
+Similarly, a negative example $z_-^{(t)}$ is a guided response $z_{y!}^{(t)}$ which \emph{decreased} the probability of deliberation converging to the answer by at least $\varepsilon$. \end{remark}

-Now that we have a procedure for generating high-quality training examples consisting of positive and negative pairs, we next discuss how to use those positive and negative pairs to train both models.
+Now that we have a procedure for generating high-quality training examples consisting of positive and negative pairs, we next discuss how to use those positive and negative pairs to train both agents.